quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 # Overview

-This document describes how the HTTP/3 and QPACK can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
-HTTP/3 and QPACK events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.
+This document describes how HTTP/3 can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
+HTTP/3 events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.

 Some data fields use complex datastructures.
 These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document